jameshartig/child-process-debug/README.md

 to `process.execPath`.

-The ChildProcess returned from spawn will have a property called `debugPort` indicating the debug port chosen for that child or `undefined`.
+The ChildProcess returned from spawn will have a property called `debugPort` indicating the debug port chosen for that child or undefined.

 ### nextPort() ###
 Returns the next debug port that comes after the current process's debug port.
-If the current process doesn't have debug turned on then this will return `undefined`.
+If the current process doesn't have debug turned on then this will return undefined.
 This is useful if you're not using `spawn` and want to specify the `--debug=port` argument yourself.

 ### port() ###
-Returns the current process's debug port or `undefined` if debug is not turned on.
+Returns the current process's debug port or undefined if debug is not turned on.